15 EPIC Books Like The Unhoneymooners

 5. People We Meet on Vacation – Emily Henry

-Until one trip changes everything and creates a rift between them that lasts for two whole years.
+But one trip changes everything, creating a fallout that lasts for two whole years.

-An adorable romance story and the winner of the 2021 Goodreads Choice Awards for Best Romance, People We Meet on Vacation is an ode to being true to yourself and your feelings.
+As an endearing romance novel and the recipient of the 2021 Goodreads Choice Awards for Best Romance, People We Meet on Vacation celebrates being true to yourself and your emotions.

 6. Anna and the French Kiss – Stephanie Perkins

-What happens when the trip to Paris Anna was loathing turns out to create an ill-advised, irresistible romance?
+What happens when the trip to Paris Anna turns out to create an ill-advised, irresistible romance?

-Anna and the French Kiss by Stephanie Perkins is a lighthearted novel about relationship.
+Anna and the French Kiss by Stephanie Perkins is a lighthearted novel about relationships.

 It blooms between Anna, an Atlanta girl taking her senior year of high school in Paris, and Etienne, whose swoon-worthy accent is a cross between English, French, and American.